Notice: This is not legal advice. If need legal advice, seek out an attorney.

-Yeah, squatters do have to pay property taxes to make an adverse possession claim in Oklahoma City.
-A title from a tax assessor is required to claim the property, and a squatter can only obtain a title from a tax assessor after paying property taxes for five consecutive years on a property where the ‘legal owner’ isn’t paying taxes.
+Squatters do have to pay property taxes to make an adverse possession claim oklahoma.
+A title from a tax assessor is required to claim the property, and a squatter can only obtain a title from the tax assessor after paying property taxes for five consecutive years on a property where the ‘legal owner’ isn’t paying taxes.

 Tips for Protecting Your Property from Squatters in Oklahoma City

 - Ensure that the property is secured i.e Block all entrances, close all windows, and lock every door.

 - Ask your neighboring property owner to be vigilant and inform if any kind of suspicious activity is happening.

 - Post “No Trespassing ” signs on the property, especially if it’s currently vacant.